syncfusion-content/flutter-docs/Flutter/maps/getting-started.md

 Add the basic maps elements such as title, data labels, legend, and tooltip as shown in the below code snippet.

-* **Title** - You can add a title to the maps to provide a quick information about the data plotted in the map using the `title` property in the `SfMaps`.
+* **Title** - You can add a title to the maps to provide a quick information about the data plotted in the map using the `SfMaps.title` property.

-* **Data label** - You can show data labels using the `showDataLabels` property in the `MapShapeLayer` and also, it is possible to show data labels only for the particular shapes/or show custom text using the `dataLabelMapper` property in the `MapShapeLayerDelegate`.
+* **Data labels** - You can show data labels using the `MapShapeLayer.showDataLabels` property and also, it is possible to show data labels only for the particular shapes/or show custom text using the `MapShapeLayerDelegate.dataLabelMapper` property.

-* **Legend** - You can show legend using the `showLegend` property in the `MapShapeLayer`.
-The icon color of the legend is applied based on the color returned in the `shapeColorValueMapper` property in the `MapShapeLayerDelegate`.
-It is possible to customize the legend item's color and text using the `shapeColorMappers` property in the `MapShapeLayerDelegate`.
+* **Legend** - You can show legend using the `MapShapeLayer.showLegend` property.
+The icons color of the legend is applied based on the colors returned in the `MapShapeLayerDelegate.shapeColorValueMapper` property.
+It is possible to customize the legend icons color and texts using the `MapShapeLayerDelegate.shapeColorMappers` property.

-* **Tooltip** - You can enable tooltip for the shapes using the `enableShapeTooltip` property in the `MapShapeLayer` and also, it is possible to enable tooltip only for the particular shapes/or show custom text using the `shapeTooltipTextMapper` property in the `MapShapeLayerDelegate`.
+* **Tooltip** - You can enable tooltip for the shapes using the `MapShapeLayer.enableShapeTooltip` property and also, it is possible to enable tooltip only for the particular shapes/or show custom text using the `MapShapeLayerDelegate.shapeTooltipTextMapper` property.

 {% tabs %}
 {% highlight Dart %}